I am currently Associate Professor in Contemporary History in the Department of Humanities at Ca’ Foscari University of Venice, Italy.

 In parallel with my research on Cold War women’s and feminist activism, in the past seven years I have been researching gender and labour history in socialist Yugoslavia and in post-socialist, post-Yugoslav states with a specific focus on women’s work in the garment industry.

-Next to my new book, to get a taste of former workers’ testimonies and of the state of formerly successful factory, you can also watch this video-essay I authored in 2013 during my fellowship at the University of Edinburgh, or have a look at my Weaving Socialism blog, which stems from my research at the University of Pula.
-You can also read these previous articles, “Gendered Citizenship in the Global European Periphery: Textile Workers in Post-Yugoslav States” and “Gender, Labour and Precarity in the South East European Periphery: the Case of Textile Workers in Štip”.
-A new article on the case of the Arena knitwear factory in Pula is forthcoming in the journal Labor History.
+Next to my book, to get a taste of former workers’ testimonies and of the state of formerly successful factory, you can also watch this video-essay I authored in 2013 during my fellowship at the University of Edinburgh, or have a look at my Weaving Socialism blog, which stems from my research at the University of Pula.
+You can also read these previous articles, “Gendered Citizenship in the Global European Periphery: Textile Workers in Post-Yugoslav States” and “Gender, Labour and Precarity in the South East European Periphery: the Case of Textile Workers in Štip”, as well as two more recent papers, one published in Labor history and titled “Post-socialist deindustrialisation and its gendered structure of feeling: the devaluation of women’s work in the Croatian garment industry” (https://www.tandfonline.com/) , and the other titled “Discussing Women’s Double and Triple Burden in Socialist Yugoslavia: Women Working in the Garment Industry” and published as book chapter in the collection Labor in State-Socialist Europe, 1945–1989.
+Contributions to a History of Work (edited by Marsha Siefert, 2020) (https://ceupress.com/i )

-Within the framework of the project ‘Microstructures of Yugoslav Socialism: Croatia 1970-1990’ (2018-2022) funded by the Croatian Science Foundation (HRZZ https://ckpis.unipu.hr/ckpis/..., I continue to cooperate with the Centre for Cultural and Historical Research of Socialism (CKPIS) at the University of Pula, researching in particular state socialist women’s organizations in 1970s and 1980s Croatia.
+Within the framework of the project ‘Microstructures of Yugoslav Socialism: Croatia 1970-1990’ (2018-2022) funded by the Croatian Science Foundation (HRZZ https://ckpis.unipu.hr/ckpis/..., I have been cooperating with the Centre for Cultural and Historical Research of Socialism (CKPIS) at the University of Pula, researching in particular state socialist women’s organizations in 1970s and 1980s Croatia, and focusing on the textile towns of Duga Resa and Varaždin.

 In the decentralized Yugoslav system, the local women’s societies federated by the Conference for the Social Activity of Women (KDAŽ) were a stable presence within factories and municipal councils, and took part in numerous expert meetings and discussions over women’s productive and reproductive labour, tackling various issues affecting female workers and society more generally, such as the vexing question of local resource allocation for childcare facilities.
-The local KDAŽ archives represent a veritable goldmine to understand the ambivalences and variations of the ‘working mother’ gender contract, which aimed to combine women’s entry into the productive sphere with the socialisation of women’s reproductive tasks as mothers and caretakers, something I also discuss in my new book.
+The KDAŽ archival collections represent a veritable goldmine to understand the ambivalences and variations of the ‘working mother’ gender contract, which aimed to combine women’s entry into the productive sphere with the socialisation of women’s reproductive tasks as mothers and caretakers.

 This film tells the tale of textile workers in post-Yugoslav states.
 The garment industry was very successful in socialist times, and employed thousands of workers, particularly women.
 After the Yugoslav break-up and post-socialist transition, however, the industry underwent a process of economic decline and deindustrialisation.
 Textile workers in the former Yugoslavia faced factory closures, job losses and exploitative working conditions, thus losing the social security and social rights experienced during socialism.